ctrl defines the rules.

 Define success criteria.
 Loop until verified.
 Transform imperative tasks into verifiable goals with acceptance criteria at each step.
 Convert vague asks into outcomes that can be tested and proven.

-its lifetime and vanish when it exits.
-Deny rules block any attempt to read them.
+Deny rules block any attempt to read

 | File | In Shell? | Agent-Visible? | Contains |